MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 ### Optimize engagement in your audience

-Leaders, Delegate Managers, and Delegates can apply best practices for content creation to increase engagement, strengthen connections, and improve benchmark metrics for Audience Analytics.
+Leaders, Delegate Managers, and Delegates can increase engagement, strengthen connections, and improve benchmark metrics for Audience Analytics by applying best practices for content creation.

 - Assign a member of your team as a delegate to engage on a leader’s behalf.